clydemcqueen/tello_ros/tello_gazebo/README.md

 * `inject_entity.py` is a script that will read an URDF (ROS) or SDF (Gazebo) file and spawn a model in a running instance of Gazebo
 * the built-in camera plugin is used to emulate the Gazebo forward-facing camera

-As of this writing ROS2 Dashing + Gazebo v9 integration is still developing.
+As of this writing ROS2 Eloquent + Gazebo v9 integration is still developing.
 YMMV.

 #### Python